Progressive Overload: A Practical Guide for Lifelong Strength Training

 Example:

-If your equipment does not allow that precision, choose the closest available weight.
-If the jump is too large, stay at your current weight longer and increase rep targets.
-If doing more reps is not desirable, then use the mathematical calculation below to properly adjust for the next weight available.
+When your equipment does not allow that level of precision, choose the closest available weight.
+For larger jumps, stay at your current weight longer and continue building reps within your target range.
+When adding more reps is no longer desirable, use the mathematical calculation below to adjust properly for the next available weight.

 When You Have Limited Equipment

-Availability to limited weight ranges is common in home gyms or smaller gyms.
+Limited weight availability is common in home gyms or smaller gyms.
 Maybe you only have a range of dumbbells that jumps in 5 lbs increments or barbells without smaller plates.
 The good news is, there’s a way to work with these limitations.

 If the next weight is a large increase (example: 10 lb → 15 lb), you must adjust your reps to keep the increase of total load controlled.